It’s that time of year: Lords a-leaping. Geese a-laying. Which of these gifts would anybody actually want?

 - Taco Bell is better than fruit

-But as a thirtysomething now indebted to his own body’s health and the increasing strain on the environment, owning a pear tree sounds downright lovely.
+But as a thirtysomething now indebted to his own body’s health and the increasing strain on the environment, owning a pear tree sounds lovely.

 2.)
 Five golden rings